damiancipolat/Node-event-saga/README.md

 In this scenario the event bus is a **Event Emitter** into a nodejs process, in more complex project the bus will be sqs or sns in aws.

+This project are only node.js modules and a scaffolding for more realistics scenarios will be necesary to add an api rest interface.

 ### **Events diagram**
 In this diagram I show how a transaction is done through different messages.
 For each operation two types of SUCCESS and FAIL messages are issued, in the case of FAIL status updates are applied to maintain consistency.